 Cables and Pipelines

-The Belgian part of the North Sea is criss-crossed with cables and pipelines.
-There are 3 gas pipelines, 27 telecommunications cables (not all of which are in use) and 5 power cables; there are also plans to lay the 'Nemo Link' high voltage cable between Richborough in Great Britain and Zeebrugge in Belgium.
+The Belgian part of the North Sea is crisscrossed with gas pipelines, telecommunication cables and power cables.
 There are no oil pipelines in the Belgian part of the North Sea.

-- The Inerconnector pipeline, which connects Zeebrugge to Bacton (eastern English coast);
+- the Interconnector pipeline, which connects Zeebrugge to Bacton (England)

-- The NorFra-pipeline (currently called the Franpipe) between Norway and the Port of Dunkirk.
+- the NorFra-pipeline (currently called Franpipe) between Norway and the Dunkirk (France).